49nord/action-minio-mirror/README.md

       bucket: ${{ secrets.ARTIFACT_UPLOAD_BUCKET }}
       src: ./artifacts
       dst: ${{ github.sha }}
+      # optional: args that are passed-through to the mc command
+      # args: --overwrite --delete
 ```

 ### Step 3: Add the secrets to your GitHub repo config